isomerpages/moe-sgs/_parents/MOE SEXUALITY EDUCATION IN SCHOOLS.md

 #### **Overview of Serangoon Garden Secondary School’s Sexuality Education Programme for 2022**

-</p> 4.
+<p> 4.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum. </p>
+You may click <a href="https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach">here</a> for more information on the scope of Sexuality Education in the school curriculum. </p>

 <p> 5.
 The subjects that incorporate topics on sexuality include:</p>